Montreal Metro: Maintenance and repair facilities

-Rolling stock maintenance is effected in four facilities in three locations.
+Rolling stock maintenance is effected in five facilities in four locations.
 Two small tracks are located at Montmorency and Beaugrand garages, and two large are at the Plateau d'Youville facility.
-A fifth facility is under construction at the Cote-Vertu garage.
+A fifth facility was constructed at the Cote-Vertu garage.

-The only repair facility for the Montreal Metro is Plateau d'Youville, located at the intersection of Crémazie (part of Trans-Canada Highway) and Saint-Laurent Boulevards.
-Built alongside the first segment and launched in October 1966, it is a large above-ground facility that provides repair of Metro cars and is the main base for the track assembly workshops (where track sections are pre-assembled prior to installation).
+The only repair facility for the Montreal Metro is the Atelier Plateau d'Youville, located at the intersection of Crémazie (part of Trans-Canada Highway) and Saint-Laurent Boulevards.
+Built alongside the first segment and opened in October 1966 on the site of a former streetcar depot, it is a large above-ground facility that provides major repairs to Metro cars and is the main base for the track assembly workshops (where track sections are pre-assembled prior to installation).
 The two-way service tunnel connecting the network to the Youville portal gate is found between Crémazie and Sauvé stations.
+Formerly, the Atelier Plateau d'Youville was connected to the Canadian national rail network with a connecting track to the CN St Laurent Subdivision, which was mainly used for delivery of MR-63 trains.